usaito/icml2023-offcem/README.md

 ## Running the Code

 The experimental workflow is implemented using [Hydra](https://github.com/facebookresearch/hydra).
 The commands needed to reproduce the experiments are summarized below.
 Please move under the `src` directly first and then run the commands.
-The experimental results (including the corresponding figures) will be stored in the `logs/` directory.

 ### Section 4.1: Synthetic Data